johnttaylor/colony.pico/src/Cpl/System/RP2040/README.txt

 Platform Dependent Behaviors:

-Thread      - The system also has one thread running on core0.
+Thread      - The system starts with one thread running on core0.
 A SINGLE
               additional thread can be created that runs on core1.

 Mutex       - Fully functional.